MicrosoftDocs/azure-devops-docs/docs/pipelines/release/env-templates.md

 ## Use a stage template

-1. From within your release pipeline, select **Add** to add a stage.
+1. From within your release pipeline definition, select **Add** to add a stage.

 1. Select **New stage**.